Where To Get The Best Cocktails In Every State

 North Dakota: Thomas & Moriarty's

 They say it's better to be a big fish in a small pond, and that couldn't hold more truth than for Thomas & Moriarty's.
-Located in Bismarck, North Dakota, the craft cocktail bar has been making quite a name for itself, including landing on a USA Today list of the top 10 best cocktail bars in the country.
-Named after the "godfather of bartending," the hotspot is serving up old-school classics using homemade syrups like gin fizz.
+Located in Mandan, North Dakota (on the other side of the Missouri River from Bismark), the craft cocktail bar has been making quite a name for itself, including landing on a USA Today list of the top 10 best cocktail bars in the country.
+Named after the "godfather of bartending," the hotspot is serving up old-school classics using homemade syrups.

 Oklahoma: Stag Lounge

-The Stag Lounge, located in downtown Oklahoma City, may be known for its extensive cigar selections, but they are also home to more than 350 bottles of whiskey and nearly 500 spirits.
+The Stag Lounge, located in downtown Oklahoma City, may be known for its extensive cigar selections, but they are also home to more than 175 bottles of whiskey and 400 spirits.
 The cigar bar doesn't lack in the mixology department, as they use seasonal fresh ingredients for their rotating craft cocktail selections.
 Thanks to their well-curated liquor list and knowledgeable staff, they can whip up something based on your exact taste preferences.

 Oregon: Hale Pele